 - (a) Average vehicle speed (including layover times) in mph; - (b) Average route length in miles; - (c) Average passenger trip length in miles in this context, it is thought that the most relevant definition is the average trip length of all passengers (concessionary and non-concessionary); - (d) Average bus occupancy in other words, the average load on board.
-This can be calculated as the ratio of passenger miles to bus miles: - (e) Commercial journeys as % of total; - (f) Average commercial fare the Authority will use the concessionary Average Fare Forgone as a proxy for this value in the absence of any other available data that allows for the calculation of an actual average commercial fare. - 3.2.
+This can be calculated as the ratio of passenger miles to bus miles; - (e) Commercial journeys as % of total; - (f) Average commercial fare the Authority will use the concessionary Average Fare Forgone as a proxy for this value in the absence of any other available data that allows for the calculation of an actual average commercial fare. - 3.2.
 No Marginal Capacity Costs will be paid on subsidised services, as these costs are reimbursed through the contract so additional capacity costs do not apply. - 3.3.
-The Authority will take account of operator-supplied data where it can be demonstrated to be more appropriate or accurate. - 3.4.
-By default, the DfT Calculator will be used to make a single calculation of the marginal capacity cost per generated passenger, with inputs based on network-wide values.
-In consultation with operators, the Authority may calculate marginal capacity costs on a more disaggregate basis if this appears likely to lead to a result that is closer to the Authority's "No better, no worse off" objective. - 3.5.
-Operators should be aware that the DfT's calculator may lead to the conclusion that no marginal capacity costs are payable, depending upon local circumstances as defined by the local values of input variables.
+In accordance with DfT's guidance, local data will be used as the preferred source of data inputs for Marginal Capacity Costs calculation as set out under 3.1.
+Default values within the DfT Calculator will only be used for these input variables where it can be robustly demonstrated that: - a. appropriate local data is not available; - b. using local data would breach the Authority's "No better, no worse off" objective; or - c. it would otherwise be unreasonable to use available local data.